khaleddjodjfoqwjsp/Crowd-Guard/README.md

 Smart Crowd Density System detects individuals in public areas. using the number of people entering, to regulate crowds with its features.
 Specifically in malls and metros that are full of people.

 ## ⚽ Purposes
-- Egypt faces several interconnected grand challenges and deals with exponential population growth, such as reducing urban congestion, which is one of the most crowded countries in the world.
+- In Egypt, eleven grand challenges cause multiple issues, one of which is to reduce urban congestion, where Egypt is one of the most crowded regions in the world.
+- Specifically in Cairo, it has a problem that comes from the reduced urban congestion grand challenge, which is the overcrowding in closed places such as malls and metros.
-- has one of the most crowded cities, which is Cairo, where it is the 7th most crowded city in the world.
+- Cairo ranks as the 7th most crowded city in the world.
-- This issue is reflected in closed facilities, particularly metros and malls, thus it affects individuals harmfully in multiple ways.
-- increases accidents in closed places and even leads to death, also reduces public services badly.
+- I face many decreases in public services, or accidents happen, even leading to death, in closed places, due to overcrowding.

 ## 📄 Description
-- Crowd Guard is a system that detects people who enter and leave closed places using an ultrasonic sensor connected to the microcontroller Atmega328p, which is the brain of this project.
-- The ultrasonic sensor sends waves and measures the reflected waves to determine whether there are people.
+- Crowd Guard is like a keeper of your place, which won't let the overcrowding flow into the location.
+- It balanced the number of people inside the place by detecting their number with the ultrasonic sensor, which connects to the microcontroller Atmega328p.
+Moreover, displaying the number on the LCD screen.
-- There are two ultrasonic sensors, one on the entrance and the other on the exit.
-- If the ultrasonic entrance detects anybody, it will count one, and if the ultrasonic exit is detected, it will decrease the count by one.
+- There are two ultrasonic sensors, one in the entrance and the other in the exit.
+When anyone enters the place, they will be detected by the ultrasonic entrance and counted on the LCD.
+On the other hand, when anyone leaves the place, the exit ultrasonic sensor will decrease the number on the LCD
-- Ultrasonic sensors send the signal to the microcontroller, and display the number of people entering and exiting on the LCD.
-- If the number of people in the closed place exceeds the limit, it sends a signal to the buzzer to turn it on.
+- When it determines the number of people over the limit that the place can handle, it shows a warning on the LCD screen and turns on the red light with a buzzer sound to warn people.
-- There are green and red lights to display if the region is saturated with people or not, thus, it can regulate the crowd efficiently and warn people of this problem and reduce multiple accident come from crowding.
+- When the limit returns to the regular number of individuals, the red light will turn off and a green light will turn on, removing the LCD warning.

 ## 📈 Usage
-1. If the system were applied in real life, it would be connected with electronic doors in the metros to make it affordable with the number of people.
+1. The system will be applied in real life, particularly in metros and malls, because they are the most crowded places.
+ - The system will be connected with smart doors, where the limit exists, the doors will be closed.
+ - For example, in the motor station, when the number exceeds the limit, the entrance will be closed until the number returns to normal.
+Furthermore, the screen will show another unsaturated station to direct people who couldn’t enter.
+2. When the system is set up in this way, it will
-   - Manage the number of people.
+ - Manage the crowd
-   - Warn the workers in the facility.
-   - Save many people from the impact of the crowd.
-   - Direct the people who can't enter the entrance to another one
-2. Set it up on the metros
-   - Limit the number of people who can enter the station to avoid danger.
-   - Direct them to another station instead of the full one
+ - Address the consequences of being crowded in closed places, including a decrease in public services, or save people from disasters.

  ## 🛠️ Bill of Materials (BOM)
  | Component | Quantity | Price | Purchase link |
  | :--- | :---: | :--- | :--- |
  | **ATMEGA328P-U** | 1 | 3.63$ | https://free-electronic.com/product/atmega328p-u/ |